Our online Juris Doctor Degree program will provide you with the flexibility to earn a law degree while continuing to work in your career.

 You will also take an FYLSE Review Course to further prepare you and provide you the confidence to succeed in passing the Baby Bar.

-Students are given timed Essay & MBE tests using ExamSoft the software used on the actual FYLSE.
-During this time, professors meet with students to discuss test results and strategies for improvement.
+Students are given timed Essay & MBE tests, where professors meet with students to discuss test results and strategies for improvement.

 Bar Review Course